shifflettmb-1/airbnb_data_exploration/README.md

-#Photo and Data Credits
+# Photo and Data Credits
--I did not create nor do I own any images/data from airbnb nor am I affliated with airbnb -This data can be accessed from https://www.kaggle.com/datasets/dgomonov/new-york-city-airbnb-open-data/data
+I did not create nor do I own any images/data from airbnb nor am I affliated with airbnb

+This data can be accessed from https://www.kaggle.com/datasets/dgomonov/new-york-city-airbnb-open-data/data